VernierST/labquest-examples/python/README.md

 Later, you may want to research the various IDEs, learn about the different features, and give one a try.
 For example, Visual Studio Code is a free IDE available for Windows and Mac.
 There are many other choices, and you can find more information at python.org

-## Install the Vernier labquest Module
+## Install the labquest Package

-Once you have Python 3 installed, you will use a tool called `pip` (a Python 3 package manager) to install the labquest module and other Python modules that you may need.
+Once you have Python 3 installed, you will use a tool called `pip` (a Python 3 package manager) to install the labquest package.
 Python automatically includes `pip`, so this tool is ready to use.
 Note that we will be using the **`pip3`** command, rather than just `pip`, to ensure that the Vernier files will be associated with Python 3, and not Python 2.

 The `pip3` commands are executed by running them in your operating systems’ tool for executing commands (Powershell, Command Prompt, or Terminal window).
 There are slight differences in the required steps to install the labquest module for Windows, and macOs.
 Follow the steps outlined below for your platform.

-Run the following command in Powershell or Command Prompt (Windows), or Terminal on macOS to install the labquest module:
+Run the following command:

 `pip3 install labquest`

-## Confirm Installation of the labquest Module
+## Confirm Installation of the labquest Package

-At this point, you should have Python 3 installed and have the labquest module installed.
-Before moving to examples, confirm the installation of the labquest module by showing the version information.
+At this point, you should have Python 3 installed and have the labquest package installed.
+Before moving to examples, confirm the installation of the labquest package by showing the version information.
 Run the following command in the terminal:

 `pip3 show labquest`